 Day traders in the past have typically been bankers and experienced financial analysts.
 Some have done their trading via financial institutions while others have done it on their own and engaged in day trading online, in the comfort of their own home.

 Over time, more beginner traders and investors have gotten into the day trading game.
-But before you decide to jump in, it’s important to know what it takes to day trade successfully so you’re not making mistakes that could really cost you.
+But before you decide to jump in, it’s important to know what it takes to day trade successfully so you’re not making investment mistakes that could really cost you.

 It helps to have a firm understanding of how markets and exchanges function, unless you don’t mind walking away from your trades with less money in your pocket.
 You’ll need to be able to interpret and make the best use of information from different news outlets that will tell you what’s happening with the markets throughout the day.